mumbleskates/prost/README.md

 were induced to happen anyway it would not end well.
 (Note that creative usage of `Cow<[T]>` can create messages that encode absurdly large, but the borrow checker keeps them from becoming infinite mathematically if not practically.)

+#### Tuples

+Tuple types can be included in messages, but there are some notable features that merit additional explanation.

+Tuples can have each of their members' encodings specified by using an encoding that is shaped just like the value.
+For example, `(i8, String, u32)` can use the encoding `(varint, general, fixed)`!
+This method of specifying the encoding can be nested as well.

+Tuples encode and decode exactly as if they were nested messages with the same field types and encodings, and the tags assigned to those fields are the same as the index of the member of the tuple.
+So, he assigned tags start at zero; this is in contrast to derived message implementations which *by default* will assign tags starting at 1.

+The `general` encoding is also directly applicable to tuple types as long as each of the tuple's fields is compatible with the `general` encoding itself, and all the fields will use that encoding.

 #### Enumerations